usnistgov/vulntology/specification/entities/attack-theater.md

 - **physical**:  The exploit scenario requires the attacker’s physical presence at the target.

 Data elements:
-- namespace: (required) The specific grouping of unique identifiers.
-- value: (required) A unique namespace-qualified identifier for the Vulnerability.
+- value: (required) A unique namespace-qualified identifier for the attack theatre.

 Example:
 ```
-namespace: vulntology.nist.gov
 value: Remote
 ```